Office of Extension Programmes

 International Interdisciplinary Service-Learning Programme (IISLP)

-The International interdisciplinary service-learning experience can be customised based on the needs of the home institution/university, the discipline of study, time duration of the service-learning experience etc.,
+The International Interdisciplinary Service – Learning experience can be customised based on the needs of the home institution/university, the discipline of study, duration of the service-learning experience, etc.

 An international student, as part of his/her curriculum, can choose from any of the following: